Three Lions (song): Commercial reception

 The Britpop phenomenon was at its peak in 1996, and the Lightning Seeds were one of its leading acts, so their involvement gave the song very wide appeal.
 It reached number one on the singles chart, and as England progressed to the semi-finals, stadiums around the country echoed to the sound of fans singing the song after English victories over Scotland, the Netherlands and Spain.
 It was so popular that even other teams liked it.
 England faced Germany in the semi-finals, and Jürgen Klinsmann said later that the Germans were singing the song themselves on the way to the stadium, and the German team and the crowd sang the song as they paraded the trophy on the Römer balcony in Frankfurt.
 The single as a result reached number 49 on the German Singles Chart.
 Broudie said he was shocked to hear German fans singing the song after beating England at Euro 96.
 The song was later sung by Germany fans during their team's first appearance at the new Wembley in 2007.

 The original version still receives regular airplay in England around the time of major international football tournaments.
 It has been adopted as a terrace chant and is occasionally sung by fans at England international matches today.
-When it was sung by England fans at the 2006 World Cup after England took the lead against Paraguay, commentator John Motson remarked, "As football songs go, 'Three Lions' is certainly the best".
+When it was sung by England fans at the 2006 World Cup after England took the lead against Paraguay, the commentator John Motson said, "As football songs go, 'Three Lions' is certainly the best."
 The song has sold 1.6 million copies in the UK as of June 2018.

-The song reached number one on the UK Singles Chart again in 2018 following England reaching the semi-finals of the 2018 FIFA World Cup, with the line "it's coming home" featuring heavily on social media.
+The song reached number one on the UK singles chart again in 2018 following England reaching the semi-finals of the 2018 FIFA World Cup, with the line "it's coming home" featuring heavily on social media.
 In doing so, it became the first song in history to have four separate stints at number one in the UK.
 By the following week, following England's semi-final defeat by Croatia, and elimination from the tournament, the single had fallen to number 97, setting what was at the time a record for the fastest ever descent from the top of the charts.